matt-major/do-wrapper/README.md

 ### Donate

 This library is developed and provided at no cost.
-If you'd like to donate a small amount to help its continued development please consider one of the following:
+If you'd like to donate a small amount to help its continued development please consider the below:

-* **PayPal**
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](http://paypal.me/mattmajor14)

 ### Install